Basswood-Software/basswood-webauthn/README.md

 ## Test Drive - Postman
 The services offered by the applications are all exposed via HTTP end points and REST APIs.
-The included postman artifacts ([basswood-webauthn.postman_collection.json](postman/basswood-webauthn.postman_collection.json) and [basswood-webauthn.postman_environment.json](postman/basswood-webauthn.postman_environment.json)) can be used to try out the APIs against the deployed application
+The included postman artifacts ([basswood-webauthn.postman_collection.json](postman/basswood-webauthn.postman_collection.json) and [basswood-webauthn.postman_environment.json](postman/basswood-webauthn.postman_environment.json)) can be used to try out the APIs against the deployed application.
+See the section on [Postman](#postman-collection) for details on using the Postman Collection.
-The details of the APIs has been documented below under respective modules.

 # Module WebAuthn
 This Spring Boot web application is the reference implementation of the Java Yubico's [java-webauthn-server](https://developers.yubico.com/java-webauthn-server/).